 Apple is also well known for its use of white space.

-The brand offers a simple user interface, which creates more emphasis on the elements on the page.
+The brand offers a simple user interface, emphasizing elements on the page.
 Apple's use of white space also reflects a brand's identity.

-If you're not sure how to group certain elements, you can employ certain UX research strategies, such as card sorting, to group elements based on your audience's expectations.
+If you're not sure how to group certain elements, you can use UX research strategies, such as card sorting, to group elements based on your audience's expectations.

 Examples of Good Visual Hierarchy

-By organizing all products under the main title and leaving little space in between, visitors quickly understand that these products fall within the same category.
+Predominantly Black gives a great example of how proximity builds visual hierarchy.
+By organizing products under the main title and leaving little space in between, visitors quickly understand that these products fall within the same category.

 Visual hierarchy is all about ranking your elements by order of importance.
 Once you narrow down what you want to focus on and consider your audience's needs, you can create designs that produce the desired impact.